Where to find them

 - In the preview tab of the tagger, select the text you want to tag by double click on a part of the text to bring up the blue dots.
 They should then be clicked and dragged so that the yellow highlighting covers the text that you wish to tag.
 It is important that the user checks that all the text and values that should be included in the tag are covered by the yellow.

 Note: If you experience difficulties selecting your text, you can hold the Shift key when you are dragging the blue dots around.
-Please be aware that this selection technique is less reliable is will create a box where the tag resides rather than orientating itself around the text content of the tag making it more sensitive to changes in layout.
+Please be aware that this selection technique is less reliable as it will create a box where the tag resides rather than orientating itself around the text content of the tag making it more sensitive to changes in layout.

 Find the tag you want to use in the XBRL Taxonomy explorer, click on it and then drag and drop it to the yellow highlighting.